Ashenboy/collect-track-app/README.md

 ---

+## 📣 If you like this project...
+Give it a ⭐️ on GitHub!
+It helps me grow and motivates further development.
+Happy Collecting! 🎉
+---

+## 🎨 UI Screenshots

+---
 # 🎯 Final Notes

 CollectTrack now not only helps you manage your collection but **protects your data automatically** — giving you full control with backup and restore features.